bjornedstrom/fall-from-grace/README.md

 # fall-from-grace
 November 24, 2012

-`fall-from-grace` is a userspace process supervisor.
+`fall-from-grace` is a non-intrusive userspace process supervisor.

+It runs on the side of existing process, rather than below them (in contrast with, for example, `supervisord` or `daemontools`).

 This is very early work in progress.